What is the UTMB race?

 Why is the UTMB race so famous?

-The UTMB ultramarathon is famous because it is a huge challenge, held in a trail running mecca along a well-known hiking route.
+The Ultra Trail du Mont Blanc ultra marathon is famous because it is a huge challenge, held in the trail running mecca of Chamonix along a well-known hiking route which circumnavigates a huge mountain.

 As it is recognized as one of the toughest foot races in the World, each year we see it gaining in popularity, especially with runners traveling from overseas.